Updated. Originally written in 2015.

 We can have a system where all rules are based on mutual consent, where people are free to choose to opt in or opt out of every service or plan, creating consequences for anyone attempting to use monopoly-like / government-like power against others.
 It also means no entity has a legitimized use of force.

-“But if you get rid of government, then corporations and gangs would be free to start coercing people.”
+“Voluntaryists are too trusting.
+People are not good enough for that system to work.
+If you get rid of government, then corporations and gangs would be free to coerce people.”

 Answer: Voluntaryism is not pacifism

 It is precisely because people will act in their own self interest that the current system of allowing some people to have power over others is not working.
 So no, Voluntaryism doesn’t believe or count on anyone being “good”.
 We are counting on people for the most part acting in their own rational self interest.
 If you think about it, you may be surprised how often our own self interest coincides with advancing the interests of those around us.